DhirajBhakta/reflections/Temporal/general.md

 Throwing any other exception/error fails the **workflow task** and the task will be retried until success.

+## Scaling | Performance

+### Adding More TaskQueues ⊗
+Adding more TaskQueues **DOES NOT** increase performance.

+You add more task queues when you want to scale workflows independently...

 ## Development Environment
 "Temporalite" with sqlite